collectivexyz/collective-governance-v1/site/javascript_example.rst

 The next step is to create a VoterClass

-VoterClass
+CommunityClass
 ----------

-The first step to build a :ref:`VoterClass <voterclass>` for your project is to use the Factory.
-This can be reused for all future projects.
+The first step to build a :ref:`CommunityClass <communityclass>` for your project is to use the Builder.
+The community class can be reused for every :ref:`CollectiveGovernance <collectivegovernance>` contract.

 .. code-block:: javascript

+    logger.info('Building CommunityClass');
-      const voterClassFactory = new VoterClassFactory(...);
+    const communityBuilder = new CommunityBuilder(config.abiPath, config.communityAddress, web3, wallet, config.getGas());
+    await communityBuilder.aCommunity();
+    await communityBuilder.asErc721Community(config.tokenContract);
+    await communityBuilder.withQuorum(100);
-      const classAddress = await voterClassFactory.createERC721(config.tokenContract, 1);
+    const classAddress = await communityBuilder.build();
-      logger.info(`VoterClass created at ${classAddress}`);
+    logger.info(`CommunityClass created at ${classAddress}`);

 Make a note of the Ethereum address for the class you created.
 For example `0x6bAc373e27f844259F3B79A6E7dAFf3868eBDc13 <https://goerli.etherscan.io/address/0x6bAc373e27f844259F3B79A6E7dAFf3868eBDc13>`_